andreimatveyeu/mcp_jenkins/src/mcp_jenkins/functions_schema.md

         Can be a specific number (e.g., 123, "123").
         Supported keywords: "lastBuild", "lastSuccessfulBuild", "lastCompletedBuild".

-6. create_job: Creates a new Jenkins job.
+6. create_job: Creates a new Jenkins job that executes a shell command.
     Action name: "create_job"
     Parameters:
-        - job_name (string, optional): The desired name for the new job (e.g., "my-new-job").
-Will be placed under 'ProjectCI/' folder.
+        - job_name (string, required): The desired name for the new job (e.g., "my-new-job").
+        - command (string, required): The shell command to be executed by the job (e.g., "echo Hello World").
-        - job_type (string, optional, enum: "calendar", "weather"): The type of job to create.
+        - folder_name (string, optional): The name of the folder to create the job in (e.g., "MyFolder").
-        - month (integer, optional): For "calendar" jobs, the month (1-12).
-        - year (integer, optional): For "calendar" jobs, the year (e.g., 2024).
-        - city (string, optional): For "weather" jobs, the city name.
         - job_description (string, optional): A description for the job.

 User query: "{query}"